Financial-Times/origami/README.md

 - introducing a **new typographic scale**, replacing the type matrix system in the previous version.
 This affects the [mixins and sizes](#mixins-and-sizes) provided by the API.
 - new use cases, updated to reflect the latest master brand styles.
 These are available via new [CSS classes](#css-classes) and mixins.
-- removing access to the `FinancierText` font family.
+- removing access to the `FinancierText` font family and replace serif font with `Georgia`.

 #### Mixins and sizes

-The following mixins have been removed:
+To help you migrate from the v4 mixins to the v5 mixins.
+We have provided a [table recommending the mixins and font scale](migrating-v4-v5.md) you should use when migrating from v4 to v5.

+In addition, v5 removes the following mixins:

 ```diff
 - oTypographySansSize